beetbox/beets/docs/plugins/mpdupdate.rst

 ================

 ``mpdupdate`` is a very simple plugin for beets that lets you automatically update `MPD`_'s index whenever you change your beets library.
-The plugin is included with beets as of version 1.0b5.

 .. _MPD: http://mpd.wikia.com/wiki/Music_Player_Daemon_Wiki